-These annual sparkling, twinkling displays, all in celebration of the Christmas Holidays, are enough to keep you coming back for more and year after year, but if you're looking for something to do this holiday season, check out these Christmas events, too!
+These annual sparkling, twinkling displays—all in celebration of the Christmas Holidays—are enough to keep you coming back to the Nashville region year after year, If you're looking for even more to do do this holiday season, check out these Christmas events, too.

 01 of 10